sam1511x/Basic-To-Advance-Python-Practice-Problems/Readme.md

    (b) Python program to do arithmetical operations addition and division
 3) Python program to find the area of a triangle
 4) Python program to swap two variables
+5) Python program to generate a random number